-India’s largest automaker is set to start producing the world’s first commercial air-powered vehicle.
-The Air Car, developed by ex-Formula One engineer Guy NÃ¨gre for Luxembourg-based MDI, uses compressed air, as opposed to the gas-and-oxygen explosions of internal-combustion models, to push its engine’s pistons.
+India’s largest automaker, Tata Motors, is set to start producing the world’s first commercially air powered car.
+The Air Car, developed by ex-Formula One engineer Guy N gre of Luxembourg-based MDI, uses compressed air, as opposed to the gas-and-oxygen explosions of internal-combustion models, to push its engine’s pistons.
 Some 6000 zero-emissions Air Cars are scheduled to hit Indian streets in August of 2008.

 Barring any last-minute design changes on the way to production, the Air Car should be surprisingly practical.
 The $12,700 City CAT, one of a handful of planned Air Car models, can hit 68 mph and has a range of 125 miles.
 It will take only a few minutes for the City CAT to refuel at gas stations equipped with custom air compressor units; MDI says it should cost around $2 to fill the car’s carbon-fiber tanks with 340 liters of air at 4350 psi.
-Drivers also will be able to plug into the electrical grid and use the car’s built-in compressor to refill the tanks in about 4 hours.
+Drivers will also be able to plug into the electrical grid and use the car’s built-in compressor to refill the tanks in about 4 hours.

 Of course, the Air Car will likely never hit American shores, especially considering its all-glue construction.
-But that doesn’t mean the major automakers can write it off as a bizarre Indian experiment — MDI has signed deals to bring its design to 12 more countries, including Germany, Israel and South Africa.
+But that doesn’t mean the major automakers can write it off as a bizarre Indian experiment — MDI has signed deals to bring its design to 12 more countries, including Germany, Israel, and South Africa.